brianhill/classical-mechanics/daily_schedule-term_2.md

   * Sam: Is it too much to have you compute (using an integral) the kinetic energy of a spinning hollow ball?
 I can help!
   * Sasha: Can you present C11D.4, which is an independent way of getting the kinetic energy of a spinning hollow ball?
 I can help!
   * Brian: Start with the kinetic energy of a spinning hollow ball and use that result to go exactly the opposite direction of what Sasha is presenting (get the solid sphere's kinetic energy by contemplating a bunch of nested hollow balls)
 * NOTE THAT THE PLAN FOR THURSDAY, OCT.
-30 IS ALREADY BELOW IN CASE YOU WANT TO GET STARTED BEFORE WEDNESDAY, OCT.
-29
+30 IS ALREADY BELOW IN CASE YOU WANT TO GET STARTED BEFORE THE END OF BREAK

 ## Daily Schedule - Term 3